 In the US we remain convinced of the long-term value of residential property in the greater New York area, New York being one of the globally significant cities we believe has characteristics that make it a destination for international capital.
 Stronger economic data related to US housing including an increase in private construction spending and building activity as well as positive mortgage credit conditions help highlight the returning confidence in the sector.

 Infrastructure remains an important portfolio diversification tool particularly in the current uncertain economic environment.
 Investing in infrastructure typically involves ownership of real assets generating predictable, long-term income streams secured through contractual obligations, monopolistic status or regulation.
 The defensive nature of these cash flows and real asset backing provide support in the confused policy environment we find ourselves in.

 We have identified significant opportunities in the solar energy space, particularly the ownership of large scale utility-size power plants where we think excellent risk adjusted returns are available.

 We also continue to favour global listed infrastructure funds.
 We note that global listed infrastructure valuations remain somewhat stretched historically although relative to the level of interest rates valuations are less so.
-While values have been driven in part by the very low level of long term interest rates, increased global infrastructure spend, and a global hunt for yield, we do remain cautious on the likely initial negative effect potential further increases in US interest rates will have on regulated utilities in particular and hence prefer active, rather than passive, management given the importance of granularity.
+While values in recent years have been driven in part by the very low level of long term interest rates, increased global infrastructure spend, and a global hunt for yield, we have seen recent periods of weakness in the sector driven by increases in real interest rates.
+As businesses in the sector react in very different ways to each other if the face of changes in interest rates and inflation, the current policy environment reinforces the need for active, rather than passive, management given the importance of granularity

 Despite this, we believe the issues behind the current low interest rate environment – low wage growth, poor capital investment (noting future capital expenditure surveys remain weak) and household indebtedness being amongst the highest in the world – remain prevalent and key causes for concern.